 You can discover some of the city’s best-valued food in the ethnic areas of London such as Southall or Brick Lane for Indian food, Kingsland Road for Vietnamese cuisine and Chinese in Chinatown.
 Many of the chain restaurants also offer 2 for 1 on their main courses and much more.

 Street food is also incredibly popular in London, with a wide variety of food stalls from around the world situated here there and everywhere.
 Even if you aren’t planning on buying their food, you can often get a few tasting samples while walking through the local markets.
+It’s also a good idea to explore things to do in Greenwich while you’re in London.

 Do you have any further tips on how to visit London on a budget?
 I would love to hear them!